columbiadb/columbiadb.github.io/projects.md

 Teams can meet with the instructor after their presentations for further discussion and feedback.

 [**Click here to sign up**](https://calendar.google.com/calendar/selfsched?sstoken=UUlmUlc5VDIwWDJwfGRlZmF1bHR8MTUwY2E3NDBiMDNhMTU4ZDIyODhlMjFlZTAzZGMyZTU).
-Click next to the appropriate week.
+Click "next" until you get to the appropriate week.

 <!-- Teams should consist of 1-3 people.
 In addition, if you have a project in mind, please indicate briefly (1--2 sentences) what you are thinking.
 We have included a list of possible projects at the end of this document although you are not required to choose from these. -->